 Not Your Drugs

-There are all kinds of situations where the person in possession of the drugs can be called into question.
-Say, for example, you were at a party where drugs were present.
-Or they were found in your car or apartment.
-A skilled Texas criminal attorney will demand that prosecutors offer definitive proof that the drugs were yours and did not belong to another partygoer, car passenger, or houseguest.
+There are all kinds of situations where the identity of the person in possession of the drugs can be questioned.
+For example, if you were at a party where drugs were present, or they were found in your car or apartment.
+A skilled Fort Worth criminal attorney will demand that prosecutors offer definitive proof that the drugs were yours and did not belong to another partygoer, car passenger, or houseguest.

-This one may seem crazy, but it is not all that uncommon for people to be arrested for substances that look like illegal drugs even though they are not illegal.
+This one may seem crazy, but people can be arrested for substances that look like illegal drugs even though they are not illegal.
 Do not assume that this is a simple error that will correct itself.
-If you were arrested or charged for possessing a substance that is not actually illegal, fight to make sure it is tested in a lab and those results are admitted into evidence.
+If you were arrested or charged for possessing a substance that is not actually illegal, we can help you fight to make sure it is tested in a lab, and those results are admitted into evidence.

-The state cannot convict you of a drug crime if they don’t have the drugs they say they found on you.
-Experienced lawyers know to ask for the drugs to be presented, because more often than law enforcement would like to admit, drugs get lost somewhere along the evidence chain as they are moved from place to place.
+The state cannot convict you of a drug crime if they don’t have the drugs they say you possessed.
+Experienced lawyers will demand the drugs be presented in court because, more often than law enforcement would like to admit, drugs get lost somewhere along the evidence chain as they are moved from place to place.

 This is the one type of police “misconduct” that does come up in a lot of cases.
 Essentially, there are specific procedures that must be followed by police when searching suspects, and these rules are often bent — if not broken — in drug possession cases.

-For example, while police can seize illicit substances that are in plain sight (such as if you are smoking a joint in front of them), it is illegal for them to search the trunk of your car without your permission.
-This is a right protected under the Fourth Amendment of the United States.
+For example, police can seize illicit substances that are in plain sight, for example, if you are smoking a joint in front of them.
+However, it is illegal for them to search the trunk of your car without your permission.
+The right to be free of illegal searches and seizures is protected under the Fourth Amendment of the United States Constitution.

 These are just a few of the possible defenses available to you.
-The best one for you will depend upon the specific circumstances of your case.
-Highlighting the way you were treated by the police may be an option that makes sense, but if not, there are other arguments you can use.
+Your best defense will depend upon the specific circumstances of your case.
+Challenging the way you were treated by the police may be an option that makes sense, but if not, you may have other arguments.

-Get Convicted of a Texas Drug Crime, Face Deportation
+If You Are Convicted of a Fort Worth Drug Crime, You Could Face Deportation

-Within days of his 2017 inauguration, the President had already drawn up and signed an executive order to strengthen the enforcement of U.S. immigration laws targeting immigrants deemed a threat to public safety, and particularly “aliens who engage in criminal conduct in the United States.”
+In past years, the President has signed an executive order to strengthen the enforcement of U.S. immigration laws targeting immigrants deemed to be a threat to public safety, particularly “aliens who engage in criminal conduct in the United States.”

-Houston Public Media reported less than a month later that 680 arrests were made during raids within a single week, and that 75 percent of the detainees had convictions – including convictions on drug-related offenses.
+Less than a month later, 680 arrests were made during raids within a single week, and 75 percent of the detainees had convictions – including convictions on drug-related offenses.
 U.S. Rep. Joaquin Castro of San Antonio confirmed around the same time that ICE agents across Texas were conducting these targeted raids.

-All of them fall under the ongoing domestic operation known as Operation Cross Check, which was originally intended to search for and apprehend undocumented immigrants who had been convicted of serious crimes.
+All of these drug raids fall under the ongoing domestic operation known as Operation Cross Check, which was originally intended to search for and apprehend undocumented immigrants who had been convicted of serious crimes.